Dry Eyes – Diagnosis, Symptoms, and Treatment

 - Reduced blink rate – this can be a sign of Parkinson disease

 Your doctor will usually refer you to an ophthalmologist for a slit lamp evaluation and additional testing.
 One commonly performed test is the Schirmer test.
 During this study, a small strip of filter paper is placed in the lower eyelid of both eyes.
-The number of tears produced are measured in millimeters and collected over 5 minutes.
+The number of tears produced is measured in millimeters and collected over 5 minutes.
 Low tear production is highly suggestive of the disease.

 Dry Eyes Medication and Treatment

 Artificial tears are also an important component of dry eye treatment.
 They contain cellulose, a spreading agent (e.g., polyethylene glycol or polyvinyl alcohol), and a preservative.
 Artificial tears are available in liquid, gel, and ointment formulations.
+These are prescription medications that are different than the normal water-based eye drops obtained over the counter.

 Restasis (0.05% emulsion of cyclosporine) is a topical immunosuppressive medication that takes up to 6 weeks to improve symptoms.
 Xiidra (topical lifitegrast 5.0%) is an integrin antagonist used twice a day in patients with refractory symptoms.